rustiri/UFOs/README.md

 ## Project Description
 There is different folder that were used to analyze and filter data:
 * UFO_1 folder contains files that only filters by date with Filter Search button
-* UFO_2 folder contains files that have multiple filter and filter out the table by typing in the input box
+* UFO_2 folder contains files that have multiple filters and filter data by typing in the input box

 ## Sample of Dynamic Webpages